emberjs/guides/source/localizable/models/customizing-serializers.md

 ### JSON API Document

-The JSONAPI serializer expects the backend to return a JSON API Document that follows the JSON API specification and the conventions of the examples found on [http://jsonapi.org/format](http://jsonapi.org/format/).
+The `JSONAPISerializer` expects the backend to return a JSON API Document that follows the JSON API specification and the conventions of the examples found on [http://jsonapi.org/format](http://jsonapi.org/format/).
 This means all type names should be pluralized and attribute and relationship names